Can you give me names of nannies? How can I find one?

 Will child care/preschool programs take my child on a drop-in basis?
 I have occasional needs for care.

-Most programs prefer to fill their spaces with regular, paying clients but may allow it on a space available basis.
-Some find it too disruptive to an ongoing classroom.
+Most programs prefer to fill their spaces with regular, paying clients or find it too disruptive to other enrolled children to take drop-ins.
+Others may allow it on a space available basis.
 Family child care home providers tend to be more flexible about taking drop-ins than centers.
-In any case, they would need to have on file the extensive enrollment paperwork that State Licensing requires for any child attending.
+In any case, they would need to have on file the enrollment paperwork that State Licensing requires for any child attending.
 If your occasional child care needs could be accommodated in a regular part-day schedule (e.g. 2 mornings per week), many programs offer options.